peter88213/nvhelp-en/source/nv_collection/index.rst

 Add books to the collection
 ---------------------------

--  You can add the current noveltree project as a book to the collection.
+-  You can add the current novelibre project as a book to the collection.
 Use **Book > Add current project to the collection**.
 -  If a series is selected, the book is added as a part of this series.